-Creative Commons licensing and the Scholarly Publishing website
+Creative Commons licensing and the Scholarly Communications website

-The MIT Libraries’ Scholarly Publishing website carries the designation Licensed under the Creative Commons License unless otherwise noted.
+The MIT Libraries’ Scholarly Communications website carries the designation Licensed under the Creative Commons License unless otherwise noted.

 What does the statement mean?